kloptops/harbourmaster/beta.md

 - You can now run `PortMaster` in the `PortMaster` directory.
 - **WARNING**: If you do `Tools -> Start PortMaster` it will delete the `PortMaster.sh` and you will need to extract it from the zip again.

+## Other CFW

+For the other CFW it is as simple as:

+- Unzip PortMaster.zip and copy `PortMaster/` directory and all its contents into directory listed above.
+- **If you're using ArkOS**, you will need to move the `/roms(or roms2)/tools/PortMaster/PortMaster.sh` up one directory to `/roms(or roms2)/PortMaster.sh`

 # Things to know

 There are a few bugs, which we are looking to fix.

-- ArkOS has no volume control, so it is disabled for now.
+- ArkOS has volume issues on some devices, so it is disabled for now.
 - Some resolutions of the themes need some work, but for the most part are good.
 - The options menus need a bit of reworking.
 - JELOS controls are flipped